1904 Nobel Prize in Literature: Prize decision

-It was later revealed that the Swedish Academy's official justification for a shared prize is not supported by how the Academy actually made their decision.
-The shared prize was in fact a compromise solution, caused by certain incompetence by the Nobel committee during the process.
-The shortlist consisted of Henryk Sienkiewicz, Frédéric Mistral and José Echegaray.
-During the committee's deliberations, Sienkiewicz's Quo Vadis was hailed as a masterpiece, but was passed over to the following year.
-Mistral, being shortlisted, appealed the committee because of his Provençal dialect, but the committee chairman Carl David af Wirsén was uncertain about the poor quality of translations of Mistral's works by committee member Rupert Nyblom, especially on his masterpiece Mirèio.
-Carl David af Wirsén was worried about the reputation of the committee and proposed withdrawing Mistral's candidacy and opting for Echegaray instead.
-After failing to get major approval and only find fifty per cent support for this proposal, the committee decided to share the prize, as a compromise choice, between the two men.
+During the final deliberations, committee chairman Carl David af Wirsén became worried about the poor quality of recent translations of Mistral's works by committee member Rupert Nyblom, especially on his masterpiece Mirèio.
+Wirsén was worried about the reputation of the committee and proposed withdrawing Mistral's candidacy and opting for Echegaray instead.
+After failing to get major approval and only find fifty per cent support for this proposal, the Swedish Academy decided to share the prize, as a compromise choice, between the two men.